Skip to content

 • Circle tool again

-• Click somewhere to the right of center
+• Click somewhere to the right of center, at the origin horizontal line

 • Draw a small circle